Planning System

 Start by working with your agent to define each level:

-- Create Projects — What initiatives will get you there?
+PRIME_DIRECTIVE.mdthat captures your agent's core purpose - Create Projects or Processes — What initiatives will you pursue?
+What workflows should recur?

 - Add Tasks — What specific actions will you take?